csound-flossmanual/csound-floss/book/05-k-ats-resynthesis.md

 as well.
 A significant difference to the preceding opcodes is that the synthesis method cannot be chosen by the user.
-The synthesis methods used by all of these opcodes are fully explained in _Juan Pampin 2011_ and _Oscar Pablo Di Liscia 2013_ (see footnotes 1 and 6).
+The synthesis methods used by all of these opcodes are fully explained in _Juan Pampin 2011_ &nbsp;and _Oscar Pablo Di Liscia 2013_ (see footnotes 1 and 6).

 The [ATSadd](https://csound.com/docs/manual/ATSadd.html) opcode
-synthesizes deterministic data from an ATS file using an array of table lookup oscillators whose amplitude and frequency values are obtained by linear interpolation of the ones in the ATS file according to the time of the analysis requested by a time pointer .
+synthesizes deterministic data from an ATS file using an array of table lookup oscillators whose amplitude and frequency values are obtained by linear interpolation of the ones in the ATS file according to the time of the analysis requested by a time pointer.
 The frequency of all the partials may be modified at k-rate, allowing shifting and/or frequency modulation.
 An ATS file, a time pointer and a function table are required.
 The table is supposed to contain either a cosine or a sine function, but nothing prevents the